legal resources necessary to hold negligent facilities accountable.

 The state investigator conducted an environmental tour of the Nursing and Rehabilitation Center at Good Shepherd on the afternoon of November 15, 2017 and saw two unsecured oxygen cylinders in the 600 Hall oxygen storage room sitting upright.
 The Maintenance Supervisor stated, “Unfortunately, I see two unsecured oxygen cylinders.”
 The survey team interviewed the facility Assistant Director of Nursing less than 30 minutes later and asked: “How should the oxygen cylinders be stored?”
 The Assistant Director responded, “in the oxygen room, secured in a holder.”

 If your loved one has been injured or harmed while living at Nursing and Rehabilitation Center at Good Shepherd, call the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
+Our network of attorneys fights on behalf of Pulaski County victims of mistreatment living in long-term facilities including nursing homes in Little Rock.
 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.